 Websites tend to strive for uniqueness while promoting their enterprise.
 One such trend in recent times is the use of micro-sites.
 A micro-site is a web page or a group of web pages that differentiate a specific topic about the website from the central topic or the main content of the website.
 These micro-sites may provide an in-depth, more detailed and/or specialized group of information.
-In technical terms, a micro-site is a feature of WordPress that enables multiple sites to share a single installation of WordPress along with providing a stylistically different interactive interface altogether.
+In technical terms, a micro-site is a feature of WordPress that enables multiple sites to share a single installation of WordPress along with providing a stylistically different interactive interface altogether through Wordpress development services.
 Once you install WordPress on the server, you can create as many sites as you want—a site within a site, and a theme within a theme.

 In the WordPress installation process for micro-sites, there are two differences in the files and folders.
 The wp-config.php file has extra lines of code that activates micro-site and notifies WordPress how it is running.
 The wp-uploads folder contains a subfolder for each micro-site during the installation process.
 The substantial advantage with WordPress lies in the fact that it manages the file structure itself.